What is Iridium-192?

 There are four main planks of the UK legislative system covering the use of radioactive materials.
 All of the regulations described are based on internationally agreed principles.

-- The Radioactive Substances Act 1993 - enforced by the Environment Agency in England and Wales and the Scottish Environmental Protection Agency (SEPA) in Scotland.
+- The Environmental Permitting Regulations 2010 - enforced by the Environment Agency in England and Wales and the Scottish Environmental Protection Agency (SEPA) in Scotland.
 The Act regulates the holding, storage and use of radioactive materials, accumulation of waste and its disposal.

 - The Radioactive Materials (Road Transport) (Great Britain) Regulations 2002 enforced by the Radioactive Materials Transport Division of the Department for Transport.
 There are some inter-related regulations, for example the Carriage of Dangerous Goods and Transportable Pressurised Equipment Regulations 2004.
 All are concerned with the transport of radioactive materials dictating what packaging, containers and labels must be used, how they are transported and the contingency arrangements that must be in place in the event of an accident.
 HSE enforces some aspects of the regulatory framewor, the Civil Aviation Authority for air transport and the Marine & Coastguard Agency for sea transport.
 All these follow similar rules so that a single package may be transferred from one mode of transport to another without relabelling or repackaging.